wokas36/GraphSNN/README.md

 		(2) 2 from social network datasets - IMDB-B and RDT-M5K

 	* The experimental results show that our method consistently outperforms all state-of-the-art methods on all benchmark datasets
-	* We provided subset of our datasets and we will release the full datasets and hyperparameter settings after acceptance.

 ## Citation